 Vanguard strongly encourages a phone or video call with a CFP, even if you want to follow the company’s standard recommended allocations.

 Customers can attach their PAS account to a traditional IRA, a Roth IRA or a taxable investment account.

 Great Alternatives to a Regular Savings Account

-If you want to put your emergency fund into something that should generate more than 0.5% APY, Vanguard is a wonderful choice.
+If you want to put your emergency fund into something that could generate more than 4% APY, Vanguard is a wonderful choice.

-Clark advocates for Vanguard’s short-term bond index funds.
+Especially if you don’t need those funds immediately, Clark advocates for Vanguard’s short-term bond index funds when interest rates are low and money market funds when interest rates are better, like in 2023.
 Vanguard’s money market funds are also a good alternative to stashing your emergency fund in a savings account at an online bank or credit union.

 If you’re a high-income earner, look specifically at municipal money market funds.
 They’re tax free.
 Depending on your tax bracket, you could have to pay up to 37% on the interest you earn from a savings account.
 But municipal money market funds are exempt from taxes.

 Yes, you can buy individual stocks from Vanguard.
 You can even short sell a stock.
 Vanguard does a nice job at securing you the best price on your orders.